chubin/wttr.in/README.md

 In the experimental data-rich output format, that is available under the view code `v2`, a lot of additional weather and astronomical information is available:

-* Temperature, and precepetation changes forecast throughout the days;
+* Temperature, and precipitation changes forecast throughout the days;
 * Moonphase for today and the next three days;
-* The current weather condition, temperature, humidity, windspeed and direction, pressure;
+* The current weather condition, temperature, humidity, wind speed and direction, pressure;
 * Timezone;
 * Dawn, sunrise, noon, sunset, dusk time for he selected location;
 * Precise geographical coordinates for the selected location.